 You do right?

-On Facebook, Zimbabwe’s most popular Social Media platform, the power dynamic is entirely different.
+On Facebook, Africa’s most popular Social Media platform, the power dynamic is entirely different.
 Upside down in fact.
-This is why most corporates and the traditional ad agencies they use just don’t get it.
+This is why most corporates and the traditional ad agencies they use, just don’t get it.

 Not even close.